Janhvi-06/Amazon-Landing-Webpage/README.md

 ---

 ## ⚙️ How It Works
-1. The webpage uses **HTML5 semantic elements** for structure (header, nav, section, footer).
+1. The webpage uses **HTML5 semantic elements** like header, nav, section, and footer for proper structure.
-2. CSS3 is used for **layout, styling, and responsiveness** with Flexbox and Grid.
+2. CSS3 is used for **layout, styling, and responsiveness** with **Flexbox and Grid**.
-3. The page adjusts dynamically to **different screen sizes** using media queries.
+3. Media queries ensure the page adjusts seamlessly to **different screen sizes**.
-4. No backend or database is used — this is purely a **frontend showcase project**.
+4. This project is purely **frontend**, so no backend or database is required.

 ---